What is Cyber Threat Intelligence

 Requirements Gathering, Planning, and Direction

-The Deepwatch Threat Intelligence team’s mission is to provide intelligence that drives effective business decisions.
+The ATI team’s mission is to provide intelligence that drives effective business decisions.
 We derive requirements from a combination of shifts in the cybersecurity landscape and customers’ business needs.

 Collection & Processing

-Deepwatch collects data through various methods, including open-source and organic (internal) intelligence.
+ATI collects data through various methods, including open-source and internal intelligence.
 Collected data is processed and then ingested into a centralized system for analysis.

 Analysis & Production